jina-ai/agentchain/README.md

 Here is how AgentChain can help by chaining different agents together:
 1. Use `ToolsAgent` (`Python REPL`) to analyze data from different sources (e.g., CSV files, stock market APIs) and perform calculations related to financial metrics such as earnings, dividends, and P/E ratios.
 2. Use `SearchAgent` (`Bing API`) to gather news and information related to the stocks in the portfolio, such as recent earnings reports, industry trends, and analyst ratings.
-3. Use `MultiModalAgent` (`GPT`) to perform sentiment analysis on the news and information gathered, providing insights into market sentiment and potential trends.
+3. Use `NLPAgent` (`GPT`) to create a summary and bullet points of the news and information gathered, providing insights into market sentiment and potential trends.
-4. Use `CommsAgent` (`TwilloEmailWriter`) to send a summary report of the analysis to the appropriate stakeholders, helping them make informed decisions about their investments.
+4. Use `CommsAgent` (`TwilioEmailWriter`) to send a summary report of the analysis to the appropriate stakeholders, helping them make informed decisions about their investments.

 ### Example 3: 🛍️💬💻 AgentChain Customer Service Chatbot for E-commerce Site
 As an e-commerce site that wants to provide excellent customer service, it is crucial to have a chatbot that can handle customer inquiries and support requests in a timely and efficient manner.
 However, building a chatbot that can understand and respond to complex customer requests can be challenging.
 That's why the e-commerce site wants to use AgentChain to automate the chatbot process and provide superior customer service with the help of various agents.